KaroD123/Project1_MoneyBall_FIFA/README.md

 2. In average, the player in Tanzania, Syria and Mozambique have the best overall rating.
 3. The agression of the top 10 players is a little bit lower than the average.
 4. Most of the player are from Englnd (1707), Germany (1154) and (1121).

+## Libraries
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt import seaborn as sns import scipy.stats as stats import os import statsmodels.api as sm